 NMU Concrete Rehabilitation programme

-The buildings and structures at the Nelson Mandela Metropolitan University – Southern Campus were identified to be in need of concrete rehabilitation works to the exposed concrete surfaces, waterproofing and maintenance.
+A number of buildings and structures at the Nelson Mandela Metropolitan University – Southern Campus were identified to be in need of concrete rehabilitation works to the exposed concrete surfaces, waterproofing and maintenance.

 - Long term durability of the structures being at risk.